Powerpoint isn’t the best tool in the shed, and it certainly isn’t the sharpest

 - Outdated animation capabilities

-- Is based on inches instead of pixels
+- Based on inches instead of pixels

 PROS

-- Easily move graphics back and forth between design programs like illustrator and photoshop
+- Easily move graphics back and forth between design programs like Illustrator and Photoshop

-- Precise pixel and point based positioning
+- Precise pixel and point-based positioning

-- Exports to PPT, PDF, and movies
+- Exports to PPT, PDF, and movies (MP4, MOV)

 CONS